FlatFilers/csvjson-app/README.md

 CSVJSON
 =======

-Online formatting and conversion tools that I use as a web developer.
+www.csvjson.com are online formatting and conversion tools that I use as a web developer.
 - CSV to JSON: Convert CSV (Excel) to JSON format.
 - JSON Beautifier: Validate and format JSON.
 Convert it to Javascript code.
 - More to come...